Ottawa police warn 2.9 per cent increase in funding won't cover 'some strategic initiatives' in 2025

 The service is delaying the rollout of body cameras for officers until 2026, "at the earliest."

-The chief warns the modernization of the Community Safety and Policing Act will have a major impact on operations, training and back-office budget, while the "continued reliance" on overtime and temporary assistance from other police services has the service facing "financial risk."
+The chief warns the modernization of the Community Safety and Policing Act will have a major impact on operations, training and the back-office budget, while the "continued reliance" on overtime and temporary assistance from other police services has the service facing "financial risk."

 The Ottawa Police Service received $17.7 million from the Ontario government for initiative-directed funding primarily in the ByWard Market, and a five-year, $50 million funding agreement from the federal government to boost security around Parliament Hill.
+Police say the Mounted Patrol Unit, Market Safe, CORE and the Alternative Mental Health Supports will be funded by the province.

-Stubbs says staff have "committed to conducting significant efficiency exercises" in 2025 to help managing the "cost curve of policing," including finding efficiencies in fleet maintenance, reviewing the use of overtime, travel and evaluating the span of control.
+Stubbs says staff have "committed to conducting significant efficiency exercises" in 2025 to help manage the "cost curve of policing," including finding efficiencies in fleet maintenance, reviewing the use of overtime, travel and evaluating the span of control.

 "A new initiative to civilianize some police functions and increase the role of special constables will also begin in 2025," Stubbs says.
 "This will reduce the reliance on sworn officers, ensuring that these officers can focus their efforts on policing duties only, and will result in some cost savings."